How Hard Is It to Run a Craft Business in Ireland?

 Because the world still needs real things, objects that last, that have a bit of soul.

-And because, for all its chaos, this life still feels like freedom.
+And because, for all its chaos and quiet pressures, this life still feels like freedom.

 It’s not easy, and it’s definitely not glamorous, but it’s honest work.